bekaDessalegn/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-file 0 - assigns the name ls a value of 'rm *'.
+file 0 - assigns the name ls a value of 'rm *'. file 1 - displays hello user where user is the current linux user.